ec-jrc/lisflood-utilities/README.md

 optional arguments:
   -h, --help            show this help message and exit -cc CALIB_CATCHMENTS, --calib_catchments CALIB_CATCHMENTS
-                        map of calibration catchments, netcdf format -wr WATERREGIONS, --waterregions WATERREGIONS
+                        map of calibration catchments, NetCDF format -wr WATERREGIONS, --waterregions WATERREGIONS
-                        map of water regions, netcdf format
+                        map of water regions, NetCDF format
 ```

 NOTE:
-The utility **pcr2nc** can be used to convert a map in pcraster format into netcdf format.
+The utility **pcr2nc** can be used to convert a map in pcraster format into NetCDF format.

 ## gridding